JADES Data Release 4 Paper I: Sample Selection, Observing Strategy and Redshifts of the complete spectroscopic sample: Target selection

 In the \deepjwst portion of the survey, the top priority class is occupied by the highest redshift candidates ($z>10$).
 The most robust of these, based on visual inspection, were used to optimize the pointing (Class 1), while candidates deemed less robust on visual inspection were placed in Class 1.1 and were assigned shutters if possible after the pointing was set.
-One object at $z_{\rm spec} = 3.475$ was placed in class 1 as, in projection, it lay very close to our best $z\approx14$ candidate and its spectrum was valuable to the analysis of that target (see \citealt{Carniani2024_GS_z14}).
+One object at $z_{\rm spec} = 3.475$ was placed in Class 1 as, in projection, it lay very close to our best $z\approx14$ candidate and its spectrum was valuable to the analysis of that target (see \citealt{Carniani2024_GS_z14}).

 We chose to centre the pointing on the lower portion of the NIRCam mosaic (see Figure~\ref{fig:footprint_gs}, right panel) which benefitted from very deep imaging, and coverage from multiple medium band filters within the JADES Origins Field \citep[JOF][]{Eisenstein2023_JADES}.
-This was following a search of all high-redshift candidates over the field and assessing their predicted NIRSpec PRISM signal-to-noise, and finding several promising candidates at the chosen location.
+This was following a search of all high-redshift candidates over the field while assessing their predicted NIRSpec PRISM signal-to-noise, and finding several promising candidates within that pointing.

 The second and third priority classes were populated with $z>8$ candidates based on their apparent magnitude in a filter sampling the rest-frame UV (see Table~\ref{tab:priorities_Deep_JWST}).
 Our primary aim for these classes was redshift identification.